Product Owner Anti-Patterns — 33 Ways to Improve as a PO

 - Additional work: The Product Owner or even other stakeholders attempt to introduce new work to the current Sprint during the Daily Scrum.
 (This behavior may be acceptable for high priority bugs, although the Developers should be aware of those before the Daily Scrum.
 Otherwise, the composition of the Sprint Backlog is the sole responsibility of the Developers: they may accept new work during the Sprint; however, that is their sole decision.)

 Sprint Review Anti-Patterns

 Finally, there is the Sprint Review.
-Despite that it is an outstanding opportunity for the Product Owner to improve the collaboration with both stakeholders and the Development Team and figure out collectively in what direction to take the product next, some Product Owners do not get the message:
+Despite that it is an outstanding opportunity for the Product Owner to improve the collaboration with both stakeholders and Developers and figure out collectively in what direction to take the product next, some Product Owners do not get the message:

 The videos of the webinar are available now:

-Note: If the browser will not play the playlist automatically, click here to watch the Webinar Product Owner Anti-Patterns playlist directly on Youtube.
+Note: If the browser will not play the playlist automatically, click here to watch the Product Owner Anti-Patterns video directly on Youtube.

 ✋ Do Not Miss Out and Learn more about Product Owner Anti-Patterns — Join the 11,000-plus Strong ‘Hands-on Agile’ Slack Community